Adverse Health Events Reporting

 Guidance for Adverse Health Care Event Reporting

-The MHA Patient Safety Registry Advisory Council has been working with the Department of Health on addressing questions about definitions related to the adverse health event reporting law.
-Based on these discussions, MHA is offering these initial recommendations and guidance for AHE reporting.
+The MHA Patient Safety Registry Advisory Council works with the Department of Health to address questions about definitions related to the adverse health event reporting law.
+Based on these discussions, MHA offers these recommendations and guidance for AHE reporting.
 The purpose of these recommendations is to create more accurate and consistent reporting across organizations.
+MHA has also prepared guidance to help facilities determine whether an event constitutes "serious injury."

 Template for Adverse Health Care Event Reporting Policy